liferay/liferay-docs/discover/reference/articles/knowledge-base-configuration.markdown

 -  **Admin KBArticle sections default:** Sets the default selected section for Knowledge Base articles.

-Now that you have an understanding of the system settings available for the Knowledge Base apps, you can learn how to overwrite the default values for those settings next.
+Although some of these settings can be modified through the configuration menu, others require more effort to change.
+These settings are specified next.

 ## Overwriting Settings [](id=overriding-settings)

-So far, this document has covered the default system settings for the Knowledge Base apps.
-Some of these settings can be overwritten through the configuration menu.
-However, some of the configuration settings are set to variables and must be overwritten through either a portal properties file or a configuration file.
+Some of the configuration settings are set to variables and must be overwritten through either a portal properties file or a configuration file.
 For example, the Knowledge Base Article configuration has the value shown below for the *Social bookmarks types* setting:

     ${server-property://com.liferay.portal/social.bookmark.types}